atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 Usage
 =====

-.. todo:: write

 Main interface
 --------------

-The visualization software has the interface shown below.
-This tool allows you to view the files produced by the calculation software.
+AtmoSwing Viewer has the interface shown below.
+It allows viewing the files produced by the Forecaster.
+The forecasts are first explored through the main interface on a map.
+Different graphs are then available to display more details.

 .. image:: img/frame-viewer.png
    :align: center